ChilliCream/graphql-workshop/docs/1-creating-a-graphql-server-project.md

 ## Adding GraphQL

-1. Add a reference to the NuGet package package `HotChocolate.AspNetCore` version `11.0.0`.
+1. Add a reference to the NuGet package package `HotChocolate.AspNetCore` version `12.4.0`.
-   1. `dotnet add GraphQL package HotChocolate.AspNetCore --version 11.0.0`
+   1. `dotnet add GraphQL package HotChocolate.AspNetCore --version 12.4.0`
+2. Further we add a reference to the NuGet package package `HotChocolate.Data.EntityFramework` version `12.4.0` to help us with EF Core specifics.
+   1. `dotnet add GraphQL package HotChocolate.Data.EntityFramework --version 12.4.0`
-1. Next we'll create our query root type (`Query.cs`) and add a resolver that fetches all of our speakers.
+3. Next we'll create our query root type (`Query.cs`) and add a resolver that fetches all of our speakers.

     ```csharp
     using System.Linq;
     using HotChocolate;
     using ConferencePlanner.GraphQL.Data;

-    namespace ConferencePlanner.GraphQL
+    namespace ConferencePlanner.GraphQL;
-    {

     public class Query
     {
-            public IQueryable<Speaker> GetSpeakers([Service] ApplicationDbContext context) =>
+        public IQueryable<Speaker> GetSpeakers(ApplicationDbContext context) =>
             context.Speakers;
     }
-    }
     ```

-1. Before we can do anything with our query root type we need to setup GraphQL and register our query root type.
+4. Before we can do anything with our query root type we need to setup GraphQL and register our query root type.
 Add the following code below `AddDbContext` in the `ConfigureServices()` method in `Startup.cs`:

     ```csharp
     services